 The Italian Program at Northwestern has particular strength in the field of Visual Culture.
 With courses in both English and Italian, our curriculum centers especially on the tradition and problems of visual communication from the Renaissance to contemporary media.
 Courses in English offer undergraduate students the opportunity to explore, for example, Michelangelo, Italian cinema, theater, and the representation of bodies and sexuality from the Middle Ages to the present day.
 Courses in Italian offer seminar courses for advanced undergraduates on specific topics related to visuality and representation, as well as literature and history.
-Please peruse the course list below and refer to our faculty pages to discover the research interests and courses of the Italian faculty: Prof. Alessia Ricciardi, Prof. Domietta Torlasco, and Lecturer Thomas Simpson.
+Please peruse the course list below and refer to our faculty pages to discover the research interests and courses of the Italian faculty: Prof. Paola Morgavi, Prof. Daniela Pozzi Pavan, Prof. Alessia Ricciardi, Prof. Thomas Simpson, Prof. Domietta Torlasco, and Prof. Alessandra Visconti.

 Courses Taught in Italian